turnly/turnly/docs/architecture/README.md

-# Athena — Software Architecture
+# Turnly — Software Architecture

 > This document describes how the architecture provides the ability for teams
 > to adapt and understand the static structure of the application.